Unboxed-Software/solana-course/content/nfts-with-metaplex.md

 # Overview

+*Note that in this lesson we use the Candy Machine JS CLI.
+The new Sugar CLI replaces the Candy Machine JS CLI.
+You can learn more about Sugar CLI [here](https://docs.metaplex.com/tools/sugar/).*

 Solana Non-Fungible Tokens (NFTs) are SPL tokens created using the Token Program.
 These tokens, however, also have an additional metadata account associated with each token mint.
 This allows for a wide variety of use cases for tokens.
 You can effectively tokenize anything, from game inventory to art.

 While a deep dive on the use cases for NFTs would be fascinating, this lesson will focus on the creation and distribution of NFTs.